 2. The Parties shall keep the Secretariat informed in regard to which of the migratory species listed in Appendices I and II they consider themselves to be Range States, including provision of information on their flag vessels engaged outside national jurisdictional limits in taking the migratory species concerned and, where possible, future plans in respect of such taking.

-The information on an implementation matter shall be communicated to the Secretariat completing the “Case-Information Template”* accepted by the Standing Committee.
-Please notice that using the “Case-Information Template” above to report a case, is a necessary condition to make the information acceptable.
+The information on an implementation matter shall be communicated to the Secretariat completing the “Template for communication on a possible implementation matter” adopted by the Standing Committee.
+Please notice that using the “Communication Template” above to report a possible implementation matter, is a necessary condition to make the information acceptable.
 The Secretariat will determine if the information submitted is admissible based on the following criteria:

 1) Is in writing using the template above;